-On the contrary the republican character of the university demanded the exclusion of all monarchical aspirations.
-But it was just as natural for Pope and Caesar, who had partitioned among themselves the entire domain of life, to watch with suspicion the growth of a third, entirely independent power, and to try everything in order to subject the universities to their rule.
+contrary the republican character of the university demanded the exclusion of all monarchical aspirations.
+But it was just as natural for pope and caesar, who had partitioned among themselves the entire domain of life, to watch with suspicion the growth of a third, entirely independent power, and to try everything in order to subject the universities to their rule.
 If all the then existing universities had taken a firm stand such a plan would never have succeeded.
-But as is often the case among free corporations, competition allured the weaker to seek support from without and so they turned for help to the Vatican.
-This compelled the stronger Universities to follow, and rather soon the favour of the Pope was universally coveted, in order to secure special privileges.
+But as is often the case among free corporations, competition allured the weaker to seek support from without and to turn for help to the head of Christendom.
+This compelled the strong Universities to follow, and so the favor of the pope was soon universally coveted, in order to secure special privileges.
 Herein is found the fundamental evil.
 In this wise Science surrendered its independent character.
-It was overlooked, that the intellectual reception into, and the reflection from, our consciousness, of the cosmos wherein all science consists, forms a sphere entirely different from the Church.
-Now this evil has been checked by the Reformation, and mastered especially by Calvinism.
-Formally mastered, because in the Church itself the monarchical hierarchy being abandoned, and under the monarchical authority of Christ a republican and federal organisation having been introduced, a spiritual Church-head, whose task it would be, to rule over universities, no longer existed for our Calvinists.
-For Lutherans such a visible head was at hand in the ruler of the land, whom they honoured as

-"first Bishop", but nor for Calvinistic nations, which kept Church and State separate as two different spheres of life.
-A doctor's diploma, in their system, might not derive its significance from public opinion, neither from papal consent, nor from an ecclesiastical ordinance, but solely from the scientific character of the institution.
+It was overlooked, that the intellectual reception into, and the reflection from our consciousness, of the cosmos wherein all science consists, forms a sphere entirely different from Religion.
+Now this evil has been checked by the reformation, and mastered especially by Calvinism.
+Formally mastered, because in the Church itself the monarchical hierarchy was abandoned, and under the monarchical authority of Christ a republican and federal organisation was introduced.
+A spiritual Church head, whose task it would be, to rule over universities, no longer existed for a Calvinist.
+For Lutherans such a visible head was at hand in the ruler of the land, whom they honored as "first Bishop", summus episcopus, but not for Calvinistic nations, which kept Church and State separate as two spheres of life.
+A doctor's diploma, in their system, might not derive its significance from public opinion neither from papal consent nor from an ecclesiastical ordinance, but solely from the scientific character of the institution.